Normandy landings: German order of battle

-Nazi Germany had at its disposal fifty divisions in France and the Low Countries, with another eighteen stationed in Denmark and Norway.
+Germany had at its disposal fifty divisions in France and the Low Countries, with another eighteen stationed in Denmark and Norway.
 Fifteen divisions were in the process of formation in Germany.
 Combat losses throughout the war, particularly on the Eastern Front, meant that the Germans no longer had a pool of able young men from which to draw.
 German soldiers were now on average six years older than their Allied counterparts.
 Many in the Normandy area were Ostlegionen (eastern legions)—conscripts and volunteers from Russia, Mongolia, and other areas of the Soviet Union.
 They were provided mainly with unreliable captured equipment and lacked motorised transport.
 Many German units were under strength.

 In early 1944, the German Western Front (OB West) was significantly weakened by personnel and materiel transfers to the Eastern Front.
 During the Soviet Dnieper–Carpathian offensive (24 December 1943 – 17 April 1944), the German High Command was forced to transfer the entire II SS Panzer Corps from France, consisting of the 9th and 10th SS Panzer Divisions, as well as the 349th Infantry Division, 507th Heavy Panzer Battalion and the 311th and 322nd StuG Assault Gun Brigades.
 All told, the German forces stationed in France were deprived of 45,827 troops and 363 tanks, assault guns, and self-propelled anti-tank guns.
-It was the first major transfer of forces from France to the east since the creation of Führer Directive 51, which eased restrictions on troop transfers to the eastern front.